kjempelodott/ananas/README.md

 ```
 > post
-> select file(s) (/home/siljehra/git/ananas) : /tmp/SG5Vspreg.pdf
+> select file(s) (/home/myuser) : /tmp/SG5Vspreg.pdf
  * /tmp/SG5Vspreg.pdf
 > ls
 /testmappe/
 [0  ] SG5Vspreg.pdf                                                eval, del, get
 ```

 Wohoo!
 Note that file select accepts wildcard.
-For example, `/home/myuser/blah/*.pdf` will upload all pdf-files from `./blah/`.
+For example, `./blah/*.pdf` will upload all pdf-files from `./blah/`.

 If you have IPython installed, you will probably find the tab completion useful for selecting a folder and for uploading files.

 As mentioned before, `eval` is intended for deliveries.
-This lets admins evaluate, grade and comment on student deliveries.
-Let's go back and choose a filetree with deliveries:
+This lets admins evaluate, grade and comment on student assigments.
+Let's go back and choose a FileTree with deliveries:

 ```
 > select a tool <index> : 2